Updated: June 21, 2018

-Across the state, Ohioans are outraged at the military-style immigration raid carried out by federal immigration agents at Corso’s Flower and Garden Center in northern Ohio.
-Following are quotes from key leaders denouncing the raid and expressing concern for the futures of affected workers, children, families, as well as our values as a country.
+Ohioans are outraged at the military-style immigration raid carried out by federal immigration agents at Corso’s Flower and Garden Center and Fresh Mark meat processing plants.
+Following are quotes from leaders denouncing the raids and expressing concern for the futures of affected workers, children, families, as well as our values as a country.

 Tearing families apart will not fix our broken immigration system.
 It will mean more problems for all of us.
 There is no good reason, ever, to separate children from their parents.
 I don’t want to be the kind of country where federal agents split families up and send kids who knows where without being able to account for them.